AaronPlave/common-mapping-client/docs/walkthrough/adding-hurricane-track-vector-layer/adding-interactivity/modifying-the-hover-interaction.md

 ## Adding Pieces of State

 As mentioned above, CMC Core already tracks hover and click information in state.
-After looking `src/_core/models/map.js` you may find `mapState.view.pixelHoverCoordinate` and `mapState.view.pixelClickCoordinate`, that will be our target for adding additional pieces of information for these interactions.
+After looking in `src/_core/models/map.js` you will find `mapState.view.pixelHoverCoordinate` and `mapState.view.pixelClickCoordinate`, that will be our target for adding additional pieces of information for these interactions.

 Edit `src/reducers/models/map.js` and modify the exported `mapState`